The Odyssey: Essay Topics & Samples

 2. The Aeneid, the Iliad and the Odyssey Literature Comparison

-The Aeneid, The Iliad, and The Odyssey are three iconic pieces of literature.
+The Aeneid, The Iliad, and The Odyssey are three iconic pieces of ancient literature.
 Do you need to investigate what do they have in common?
 Or maybe you are looking for the differences between the books?
 Read this essay and find answers to all of your questions!

 3. The Hero’s Journey: The Odyssey and Gilgamesh Comparison